-This page lists of all of the items currently being monitored by the Novell Remote Manager overall health monitoring engine on this server.
-For information about how this status is calculated for a server, see the following:
+This page lists of all of the items currently being monitored by the OES Remote Manager overall health monitoring engine on this server.
+For information about how this status is calculated for an OES server, see "Viewing the Overall Server Health Status" on page 38.